dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 Narayan et al\. introduced [hardware fault isolation (HFI)][hfi-paper] as a way to do hardware-assisted in-process isolation on x86 processors.
-Partnering with Intel, they were able to add instructions to designate "sandboxed" regions of both data memory and insturction memory, and trap accesses, effectively implementing the Wasm memory-model in hardware such that it can be leveraged by a runtime to perform in-process isolation.
+Partnering with Intel, they were able to add instructions to designate "sandboxed" regions of both data memory and instruction memory, and trap accesses, effectively implementing the Wasm memory-model in hardware such that it can be leveraged by a runtime to perform in-process isolation.
 Unfortunately, these instructions so far only exist in Intel's simulator, not on real hardware.